 It has been USDA certified organic and includes probiotics and antioxidants to improve your immune system as well.
 There are 170 calories per serving, and you’ll get 30 grams of high-quality protein.
 The carbohydrate content is lower, at six grams.

 It also contains electrolytes to fill up what you lose during a run.
 The sodium is a high 270 mg, with 250 mg potassium, 180 mg calcium, and 5.5 mg iron.
 There’s also almost a full spectrum of amino acids, which help reduce inflammation and repair muscle.

 This powder is free from sugar, gluten, and animal products.
-It isn’t fully vegan because it’s made in a factory that processes non-vegan products, but it’s suitable for vegetarians.
+It is not, however, vegan in the strictest sense, because it’s made in a factory that processes non-vegan products.

 - Plant-based protein

 - Includes probiotics and antioxidants